-Ritchie Falls and Moosewa Resorts operate as a cooperative social enterprise, with the goal of creating mutual benefit for visitors and the community of Sagamok First Nation.
-A portion of the profits created by Ritchie Falls is returned to Moosewa Resort to support the community’s health, wellness and capacity building programs.
+Ritchie Falls and Moosewa Outpost operate as a cooperative social enterprise, with the goal of creating mutual benefit for visitors and the community of Sagamok First Nation.
+A portion of the profits created by Ritchie Falls is returned to Moosewa Outpost to support the community’s health, wellness and capacity building programs.

 Our Community First

-Moosewa Resort is situated on Poupore Lake and only accessed only by water.
-The primary focus of Moosewa Resort is to provide learning opportunities, cultural and healing programs for the people of Sagamok.
-Ritchie Falls and Moosewa resorts engage in a social enterprise model of financial cooperation where a portion of the profits generated by Ritchie Falls fund the operation of community programs and services offered at Moosewa.
+Moosewa Outpost is situated on Poupore Lake and only accessed only by water.
+The primary focus of Moosewa Outpost is to provide learning opportunities, cultural and healing programs for the people of Sagamok.
+Ritchie Falls and Moosewa Outpost engage in a social enterprise model of financial cooperation where a portion of the profits generated by Ritchie Falls fund the operation of community programs and services offered at Moosewa.

 Our goal at Moosewa is to provide direct benefits to the Sagamok Anishnawbek that have called this area home since time immemorial.
 By means of programming that promotes cultural awareness and pride, personal and professional development, as well as sharing amongst community members, Moosewa aims to provide meaningful opportunities to the people of Sagamok and beyond.